-1.Profile
+2. Profile

-- Background: Evolution and past strategy - Operations: Key facts including nature of business, product slate, geographical location, etc.

-1.1 Background: PACRA reviews the background of the general insurer to understand its evolution from where it started to where it currently stands.
-We analyze how and through what means the general insurer has achieved the desired expansion.
+- Background: Evolution and past strategy - Operations: Key facts including nature of business, product slate, geographical location, etc. - 2.1 Background: PACRA reviews the background of the general insurer to understand its evolution from where it started to where it currently stands.
+We analyze how and through what means the general insurer has achieved its desired expansion.
 PACRA looks at the progress of the general insurer from its historical past.
 The progress of the general insurer helps PACRA in determining the ability of the general insurer to successfully realize its strategy.
-The significant factor here for PACRA is to assess whether the general insurer has achieved the desired expansion through organic growth or acquisitions.
-Meanwhile, the source of funding for desired growth is also critical.

-1.2 Operations: The assessment of operations of general insurer depends on the exposure of business segments and the life cycle stage the business is in.
-Here PACRA reviews the diversity, geographic spread of operations, product offering, size of the franchise/portfolio, track record of operations adherence to standard operating procedures and policies and protocols.
+The significant factor here for PACRA is to assess whether the general insurer has achieved its expansion through organic growth or through acquisitions.
+Meanwhile, the source of funding for desired growth is also critical. - 2.2 Operations: The assessment of operations of general insurer depends on the exposure of business segments and the life cycle stage the business is in.
+Here PACRA reviews the diversity and geographic spread of operations, product offerings, size of the franchise/portfolio, track record of operations adherence to standard operating procedures, and policies & protocols.
 Size may be an important factor if it confers major advantages in terms of operating efficiency and competitive position.

-2.Ownership
+3.Ownership

-• Ownership Structure: Identification of man at the last mile.

-- Stability: Succession planning at shareholder level - Business Acumen: Knowledge, skills and experience of key shareholders - Financial Strength: Willingness and ability of key shareholders to provide extraordinary financial support

-2.1 Ownership Structure: The assessment of ownership begins by looking at the legal status of the general insurer.
+- Ownership Structure: Identification of man at the last mile. - Stability: Succession planning at shareholder level - Business Acumen: Knowledge, skills and experience of key shareholders - Financial Strength: Willingness and ability of key shareholders to provide extraordinary financial support - 3.1 Ownership Structure: The assessment of ownership begins by looking at the legal status of the general insurer.
 The level of perceived stability gradually increases from a sole proprietor to a listed company.
-This is followed by an in-depth study of the shareholding mix in order to disentangle structure of ownership.
-Key factors that are considered for this purpose, inter-alia, include: i) shareholding structure which includes whether the individual(s) own the general insurer directly or indirectly, ii) foreign or local shareholders, iii) whether the general insurer is owned by a single group or through a combination of entities and individuals, and iv) whether it is part of a group or a standalone entity.
-All these deliberations are done to identify the man of the last mile.
-PACRA further considers how the general insurer is actually run, as, at times, entities are run as family concerns despite being legally structured as companies.
+This is followed by an in-depth study of the shareholding mix in order to disentangle the structure of ownership.
+Key factors that are considered for this purpose include: i) shareholding structure which includes whether the individual(s) own the general insurer directly or indirectly, ii) foreign or local shareholders, iii) whether the general insurer is owned by a single group or through a combination of entities and individuals, and iv) whether it is part of a group or a standalone entity.
+All these deliberations are done to identify the man at the last mile (or key shareholder).
+PACRA further considers how the general insurer is actually run, as, at times, entities are operated as family concerns despite being legally structured as companies. - 3.2 Stability: In order to analyze the stability of ownership, a particularly important factor to be taken into account is succession planning.
+A very important part of our background analytical work is an attempt to assess whether, and under the right of succession, the general insurer's prospects would be supported and by whom.
+This is particularly relevant in cases involving family-owned businesses and joint ventures, whose failures could have a contagious effect on the sustainability of the general insurer.
+A stable ownership with clarity in succession, perhaps major stakes held by a single family or group, is considered positive for ratings.
+On the contrary, high free float (in case of listed concerns) leads to risk of takeover and may anchor lower ratings.